APNIC-net/rpki-mft-number-demo/README.md

     - Changing the CRL filename is fine for all validators.
  - crl-number-largest-value-159
  - crl-number-too-large-159
-    - As with manifest numbers, Routinator limits the CRL number to the largest signed 160-bit value.
+    - As with manifest numbers, Routinator and rpki-client >= master limit the CRL number to the largest signed 160-bit value.
     - The other validators appear to process the repository successfully for both tests.
  - crl-number-largest-value-160
  - crl-number-too-large-160
-    - rpki-client >= 8.7 limits the CRL number to the largest unsigned 160-bit value.
+    - rpki-client >= 8.7 and < master limits the CRL number to the
+      largest unsigned 160-bit value.
-    - The other validators (aside from Routinator, which limits the number to the largest signed 160-bit value) appear to process the repository successfully for both tests.
+    - The other validators (aside from Routinator and rpki-client >= master, which limit the number to the largest signed 160-bit value) appear to process the repository successfully for both tests.
  - crl-lastupdate-reuse
  - crl-lastupdate-regression
  - crl-lastupdate-reuse-new-fn